rawphp-framework/rawphp/README.md

 ## Installation
 There are two ways to install RawPHP:

+* The first way is to clone `https://github.com/rawphp-framework/rawphp.git` into your local machine, then CD into it and run `composer install` in your command line.

 * It's recommended that you use [Composer](https://getcomposer.org/) to install RawPHP.

 ```bash
 $ composer require partner/rawphp
 ```

-* The second way is that you can just clone this repository into your local machine, then CD into it and run `composer install` in your command line.

 Both methods install RawPHP and all required dependencies.
 RawPHP requires PHP 5.5.0 or newer.